pf4j/pf4j.github.io/_posts/2019-09-08-quickstart.md

 ./run.sh
 ```

-For more information, please see https://github.com/pf4j/pf4j/issues/306#issuecomment-493198655.
+For more information, please see [this](https://github.com/pf4j/pf4j/issues/306#issuecomment-493198655) comment.